cefsharp/CefSharp/NuGet/Readme.txt

         * CefSharp.Wpf.dll
         * CefSharp.OffScreen.dll
   - Additional CEF files are described at: https://github.com/cefsharp/CefSharp/wiki/Output-files-description-table-%28Redistribution%29
-    Whilst technically optional the bin
-    NOTE: CefSharp does not currently support CEF sandboxing.
+  - NOTE: CefSharp does not currently support CEF sandboxing.
   - By default `CEF` has it's own log file, `Debug.log` which is located in your executing folder. e.g. `bin`

 For further help please read the following content: